cockroachdb/docs/v2.1/architecture/storage-layer.md

 toc: false
 ---

-The Storage Layer of CockroachDB's architecture reads and writes data to disk.
+The storage layer of CockroachDB's architecture reads and writes data to disk.

 {{site.data.alerts.callout_info}}If you haven't already, we recommend reading the <a href="overview.html">Architecture Overview</a>.{{site.data.alerts.end}}